 The bigger version of the same move

 Stretching intervals is the low-commitment win.
-The higher-commitment version is switching a habit to an at-home tool entirely, which removes the salon visit rather than spacing it out - that is what the DIY vs salon ranking is for.
+The higher-commitment version is switching a habit to an at-home tool entirely, which removes the salon visit rather than spacing it out.
+That is what the DIY vs salon ranking is for.
 Either way the underlying lever is the same: fewer paid visits per year is the single biggest number in your beauty budget.